connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 The <code>--save-dev</code> flag will register the package we just installed as a <i>Development Dependency</i> within <code>package.json</code>.
 Dev-dependencies are packages required only during the development phase, rather than in production.
 That is, they are packages that help us <i>write</i> our code, but they do not contribute any functionality to the code we deploy to users.
 </details>
 <br>
----

 Next, without changing folders, install the AirBnB configuration for ESLint:

 `npx install-peerdeps --dev eslint-config-airbnb`

-The `eslint-config-airbnb` package adds AirBnB's style guide as a ruleset within ESLint.
+This package adds AirBnB's style guide as a ruleset within ESLint.
 However, this ruleset is not enabled automatically.
 To force ESLint to follow the AirBnB rules, we need to set up our ESLint configuration file.
 To start, create a new file - in the same folder we've been working in - called **`.eslintrc.json`**:

 `touch .eslintrc.json`

 The leading dot in front of the filename is very important!
 (Read more on _dotfiles_ in the [notes](#what-the-heck-are-dotfiles).)
-This file will be in the **JSON** format, which lets us store our ESLint settings as properties on an object.
+This file will be in the **JSON** format, which lets us store our ESLint settings as properties on a Javascript object.
 Using a standardized file format like JSON allows many different programs, including VS Code, to interact with our settings configuration.
 The ESLint _config_ file can also be written in Javascript or [YAML](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/), but JSON is the simplest for our purposes.

 Now, open up **`.eslintrc.json`** in VS Code or another file editor, and copy in the below: